seedstack/io-addon/custom-parsers.md

 	}

-# Parser without template
+# Without template

-Extends `AbstractBaseParser` and annotate it with `Named`.
+A parser without template doesn't need any information to parse the model.
+It is often the case of specific parsers that are not meant to be reusable.
+Extend {{< java "org.seedstack.io.spi.AbstractBaseParser" >}} and annotate it with {{< java "javax.inject.Named" "@" >}}:

 	@Named("custom")
 	public class CustomParser<PARSED_OBJECT> extends AbstractBaseParser<PARSED_OBJECT> {